nginx/agent/site/content/installation-upgrade/container-environments/docker-support.md

 ### Unsupported Metrics

-The following system metrics are not supported when running the NGINX Agent in a Docker container.
-The NGINX Agent returns no values for these metrics:
+The following system metrics are not supported when running NGINX Agent in a Docker container.
+NGINX Agent returns no values for these metrics:

 - system.cpu.idle
 - system.cpu.iowait